alexptrw/Solution_Web_scraping_and_Extracting_Data_using_APIs_IBM_Course/README.md

 This project is part of the **Python Project for Data Engineering - Hands-on Lab: Web Scraping and Extracting Data using APIs** by IBM in Coursera.
-The goal of this hands-on lab is to practice web scraping techniques and work with APIs to extract and process data.

 ### Project Overview: